 Dr. Li joined Elon University in Fall 2012 after completing his Ph.D. degree at Bowling Green State University in Ohio.
 His research focuses on developing hierarchical models, multiple comparisons in mixed models, Markov chain Monte Carlo simulation methodology, and unbalanced mixed models in missing data field.
 He is interested in collaborating statistics with different subjects both in research and teaching.
 He spent the past 6 years to develop and apply his own teaching philosophy which to help students understanding statistics in a better way.
 Beside his professional interests, Dr. Li enjoys golfing, tennis, travelling, hanging out with Elon Faculty and friends, and spending time with his wife, Xiangyi, and his new born son, Aaron.

 A native North Carolinian, I came to Elon in 2003.
 My main academic interests are in math education, statistics, and general studies.
+I am the coordinator for the secondary mathematics teacher licensure program.
 I have mentored students in mathematics and math education research.

 I am a member of NCTM, MAA, AMTE, and NCCTM and have presented sessions at both NCTM and NCCTM conferences.